Grab Malaysia Receives e-Money License for Payments Services in Stores and Restaurants

-Thompson also affirmed Grab has taken a number of measures to ensure the privacy and security of GrabPay transactions, including a six-digit GrabPay PIN as a second factor authentication (2FA): “Customers with a certain amount in their GrabPay e-money wallet account are required to activate the PIN.
+Thompson also affirmed Grab has taken a number of measures to ensure the privacy and security of GrabPay transactions, including a six-digit GrabPay PIN as a second factor authentication (2FA): “Consumers with a certain amount in their GrabPay e-money wallet account are required to activate the PIN.
 The Grab app will automatically prompt users to input their pin number when it detects any unusual activities.”

 Media InquiriesContact the Grab media team